alexsawallich/zend-validator-macaddress/README.md

 # zend-validator-macaddress
-Validation class to validate MAC addresses for pluggin in right into Zend Framework 3.
+Validation class to validate MAC addresses for plugging in right into Zend Framework 3.